philschmid/huggingface-mongodb-example/README.md

 ![enabled trigger](images/07_enabled_trigger.png)

-## 3. Test our Database Trigger by insserting new documents
+## 3. Test our Database Trigger by inserting new documents

 To test our Trigger in Action we can go back to the Database navigation and into our collection and "insert document".